 Danny Boyle’s criminally underrated 2001 film follows the travails Pete, a young dude who desperately wants a career as a DJ, but—believe it or not—he’s having a hard time turning turntables into rent money.
 After his girlfriend threatens to leave him if he doesn’t get gainful employment, Pete finds himself apprenticed to one Tommy Rag, a revolting door-to-door vacuum salesman played masterfully by Timothy Spall.
 Tommy careens around town in a filthy car peddling vacuums to people who can’t afford them and spouting cynical aphorisms about selling to an appalled Pete.
 It’s a hoot.

-What you can learn: Not to give it away, but Tommy Rag is so focused on closing deals and winning a holiday on the beach that he fails to realize that his industry is collapsing around him.
+What you can learn: Buyer insights make a difference.
+Not to give it away, but Tommy Rag is so focused on closing deals and winning a holiday on the beach that he fails to realize that his industry is collapsing around him.
 Door-to-door sales was already mostly a thing of the past back in 2001, but Rag never pulled his head out of his book of leads long enough to notice.
 Sure, you’ve got to focus on hitting your number, but you’ve also got to keep your eye on the big picture.
 When industries change—and they change fast these days—you’ve got to shift your tactics to meet buyers’ new expectations.

 1. “Glengarry, Glen Ross”